nowo-tech/TwigInspectorBundle/README.md

 This command will:
 - Create the configuration file at `config/packages/dev/nowo_twig_inspector.yaml`
+- Create or update `config/routes.yaml` with the bundle route import (if needed)
 - Include all available options with comments
-- Ask for confirmation if the file already exists (use `--force` to overwrite)
+- Ask for confirmation if the config file already exists (use `--force` to overwrite)

 You can also specify a different environment: